nus-cs2103-AY2324S2/tp/docs/tutorials/TracingCode.md

 1. It appears that a `JsonAdaptedPerson` is created for each `Person` and then added to the `JsonSerializableAddressBook`.
    This is because regular Java objects need to go through an _adaptation_ for them to be suitable to be saved in JSON format.

-1. While you are stepping through the classes in the `Storage` component, here is the component's class diagram to help you understand how those classes fit into the structure of the component.<br>
+1. While you are stepping through the classLists in the `Storage` component, here is the component's class diagram to help you understand how those classLists fit into the structure of the component.<br>
    <puml src="../diagrams/StorageClassDiagram.puml" width="550" />

    * :bulb: This may be a good time to read through the [`Storage` component section of the DG](../DeveloperGuide.html#storage-component)